bounswe/bounswe2025group2/backend/genfit_django/api_documentations/goals.md

 {
   "title": "Bench Press Goal",
-  "description": "Increase bench press weight to 100kg", "mentor": 7,          // Optional - mentor's user ID "user": 5,            // Required only if coach is creating a goal for mentee "category": "STRENGTH",
+  "description": "Increase bench press weight to 100kg", "user": 5,            // Required only if mentor is creating a goal for mentee "category": "STRENGTH",
   "target_value": 100.0,
   "current_value": 80.0,